jeenicj97/90DaysOfDevOps/2026/day-25/day-25-notes.md

 3. **Trunk-Based Development** — everyone commits to main, short-lived branches
 4. Answer:
    - Which strategy would you use for a startup shipping fast?
+      *  GitHub Flow or Trunk-Based Development.
+They’re lightweight and let you move quickly.
    - Which strategy would you use for a large team with scheduled releases?
+      *  GitFlow.
+It gives structure and control
    - Which one does your favorite open-source project use? (check any repo on GitHub)
+      * Many use GitHub Flow (like React).
+The Linux kernel uses a GitFlow-like model with multiple maintainers managing branches.

 ---